abhinavpbabu/abhinavpbabu/README.md

 ## About Me

-Hi, I have graduated in Physics from keralavarma College, Now doing a paramedical course.
+Hi, I have graduated in Physics from keralavarma College.
 I like programming and I sometimes work on websites as a hobby.